Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 What factors affect the price of energy?

 Market prices change depending on a number of factors, including the amount of supply and demand for electricity.
-In fact, the short and mid-term outlook for energy costs is not positive due to a number of reasons, including increasing energy consumption worldwide, the lack of moderately priced alternative energy products, world political events, and two severe hurricanes which continue to have an impact on oil and natural gas production and availability.
+In fact, the short and mid-term outlook for energy costs can change due to a number of reasons, including increasing energy consumption worldwide, the lack of moderately priced alternative energy products, world political events, and severe weather events which can have an impact on oil and natural gas production and availability.
 These prices rise and fall the way home heating oil, gasoline and some grocery prices change.

 The rates for distribution (delivery) services continue to be regulated by the Public Service Commission.

-Will I be affected if I am not a Delmarva Power or Delaware Electric Cooperative customer?
+If I am not a Delmarva Power or Delaware Electric Cooperative customer can I choose a third party electric supplier?

 I received notice that my electric will be disconnected for non-payment.
 What can I do?

-Specific rules regarding service disconnection for non-payment can be found in the tariffs of the Delaware Electric Cooperative and Delmarva Power.
+Specific rules regarding service disconnection for non-payment can be found in the tariffs of the Delaware Electric Cooperative and Delmarva Power .
 Additionally, 26 Del.
-C. Section 117(d) states: "In no event shall such termination occur if any occupant of any dwelling unit shall be so ill that the termination of such sale or service shall adversely affect his health or recovery, which has been so certified by a signed statement from any duly licensed physician of this State or any accredited Christian Science practitioner and received by any employee or officer of such person engaging in the distribution or sale of gas, water or electricity.
-Signed statements from a licensed physician or accredited Christian Science practitioner obtained pursuant to this section are effective for 120 days.
-Signed statements may be renewed by means of a new signed statement to prevent termination."
+C. Section 117(d) states: “In no event shall such termination occur if any occupant of any dwelling unit shall be so ill that the termination of such sale or service shall adversely affect his or her health or recovery, which has been so certified by a signed statement from any duly licensed physician, physician assistant or advanced nurse practitioner, of this State or of a state with similar accreditation and received by any employee or officer of such person engaging in the distribution or sale of gas, water or electricity.
+Signed statements from a licensed physician n, physician assistant or advanced nurse practitioner, obtained pursuant to this section are effective for 120 days.
+Signed statements may be renewed by means of a new signed statement to prevent termination only if a customer makes a good faith effort to make payments towards the utility service being provided.”
 Finally, the Commission, by PSC Order No. 6325 (adopted December 9, 2003), promulgated Regulations Governing Termination Of Residential Electric Or Natural Gas Service By Public Utilities For Non-Payment During Extreme Seasonal Temperature Conditions.
 These regulations establish uniform procedures which must be followed prior to termination of service for non-payment during the heating or cooling season, and sets forth limitations on when service may be disconnected during the heating or cooling season.
+It is important to note that the PSC does not have any authority over the operations of utility companies when it comes to disconnections, other than what is mentioned above.
+Delmarva Power does have the right to collect all outstanding debts, and any payment arrangements on these debts are at the discretion of Delmarva.
+In addition, Delmarva Power may also require a deposit from customers who have outstanding debts.

 I can't pay my heating bill.
 Who can I contact for help?